×

 We asked people in Jamaica if they could share any humorous cultural blunders they commited.
 They wrote:

 "It is important to be mindful of local customs and respect Jamaican culture and religious traditions when visiting the country.
 Avoid using offensive language or making any kind of joke that could be seen as a mockery of the local culture or people.
 It is also important to be mindful of conserversation topics and to be respectful to local people and not to discuss any sensitive subjects such as race, class or politics.
 Additionally, it is important to dress modestly and to be respectful to religious sites, such as churches and temples.
-Finally, it is polite to address people by their last names, unless given express permission to do otherwise," remarked one member in Jamaica.
+Finally, it is polite to address people by their last names, unless given express permission to do otherwise," said one expat who made the move to Jamaica.

 What are healthcare services like in Jamaica?